-How to Stay in the Holiday Spirit (And Out of the ER)
+How to Stay Out of the ER this Holiday Season

 The last thing you want to do in the middle of a good holiday party is take an emergency trip to the vet, and a big vet bill is probably a worse gift than a lump of coal.
 We here at My Vet just wanted to take a little time to help you avoid these scenarios by outlining some of the common dangers to pets during the holidays.